Thai Chicken Rama

 - Lime juice - 2 tsp

-Make sauce - Combine ginger, peanut butter, brown sugar, fish sauce, and soy sauce.
+Make sauce - Combine ginger, cashew butter, honey, fish sauce, and aminos.
 (Can be done up to 5 days ahead)

 Chicken - Thinly slice or chop chicken.
 Season with some salt and pepper.
 (Can be done up to 5 days ahead)